anthlasserre/anthlasserre/README.md

 # 🎸 Side project

-In parallel I'm working on [monapp.club](https://monapp.club/) project.
+In parallel, I'm working on:
+- [monapp.club](https://monapp.club/).
 A white-label app for sports clubs.
+- [tournoi.co](https://tournoi.co/).
+A SaaS platform to organise and follow live sports tournaments

 # 🙌🏼 Open source